It’s our 25th anniversary

 Injidup Bay House and Ithaca in Yallingup, Flinders Bay House in Augusta, Jahangir and Bilyarra in Eagle Bay, Florida Beach House in Mandurah, just to name a few of the most inspirational in their collection.

-There are homes that were guest favourites in the very early years that are still as popular as ever, including Beachfront and Mibremilla in Eagle Bay, High Ridge in Yallingup, Allandale in Mandurah, and Woodstock in Denmark.
+There are homes that were guest favourites in the very early years that are still as popular as ever, including Mibremilla in Eagle Bay, High Ridge in Yallingup, Allandale in Mandurah, and Woodstock in Denmark.

 David says the secret to Private Properties’ longevity has been about ensuring that our guests expectations are exceeded, creating a memorable holiday experience.